-Area of Work Actions Measures of Success 1.
-Improve the accuracy of the Register Further increase the use of online tools for updating details.
-Undertake an accuracy and quality assurance review.
-Explain to architects the benefits of providing accurate details through our communications with them.
-Seek opportunities to encourage architects to ensure their details are up to date.
-Develop an integrated system for Part 2 of the Register (Temporary Register).
-85% of Change of Details requests received through online tool (80% in 2014) 95% of Change of Details requests received online processed within three days 20% increase in the percentage of contact details, telephone/ email addresses in the public domain, making the Register search facility a more valuable tool.
-2. Further promote and develop the use of online registration system.
-Promote further the benefits of the system.
+Area of Work Actions Assumptions and Cost Implications Measures of Success 1.
+Improve the accuracy of the Register Develop the usability/access of the online registrant's services area to maximise engagement.
+Highlight the value of ensuring architects keep their registration details up to date.
+To make the sites mobile friendly Undertake an accuracy review of the Register, to ensure accurate and relevant information is provided to the public.
+Add Equality & Diversity fields to Registrants Services to enable those who haven't provided data to submit it.
+Register grows by 800 registrants overall per year. £28k Development of the online service to deal with increased registration numbers, including making the site mobile friendly.
+90% of Change of Details requests received through online tool.
+95% of Change of Details requests are processed within three days.
+20% increase in the percentage of contact details, telephone numbers and email addresses in the public domain, making the Register search facility a more valuable tool.
+2. Further promote and develop self-service processes, including the online registration portal and registrant services Promote further the benefits of the system.
 Provide clear guidance on the process at the point of enquiry.
 Respond to feedback on improvements to the system, and enhance systems where appropriate.
 Gather feedback on performance and delivery of our registration services.
-95% of registration applications are received via the online registration system.
-A further reduction in the days to process applications is achieved.
+Review the accessibility of the system, its integration with back-office systems and develop accordingly.
+Linked to the enhanced back-end system, the time it takes to enter / re-enter an applicant onto the Register will reduce.
+Approximately 2,000 new applications to Register £20k to make system compatible with mobile devices Increase in number of applications received online.
+Reduction in time taken to process applications.
 Improved feedback ratings on functionality and service levels of the online registration system.
 Suggestions for improvements published along with the response to the feedback/suggested improvements.
 3. Provide an efficient and effective service to all enquirers Ensure our online resources are readily available and are easy to understand and use.
 Act upon feedback to improve our service.
 Publish feedback and follow up actions on the website.
+Feedback surveys and targeted focus groups to be employed.
 Demonstrable proof of increased satisfaction levels amongst enquirers.